cgolden15/Island-Network-Wiki/_docs/prison/index.md

 ## Custom Enchants

 On the Island Network, we have a fully custom enchant system for everything from pickaxes to armor.
 You can view and buy the enchants in game by typing /ce while holding a tool!
 Some of the enchants include Token Booster, Keys, Auto repair and even up to Fortune 5000!
+You can purchace these enchants with etokens, which can be earned in a few ways, the simplest being mining blocks in the mine.
+By upgrading your "tokens" enchant, you can earn more etokens per block mined!

+The most commonly reccomened first enchants are as follows:
+1. Tokens
+2. Lucky blocks
+3. Keys
+4. Containers
+5. Fortune

+You do not need to max these enchants out in order, but mixing them in with your other enchants will help you progress faster.